Search Haunted Hotels

 According to legend, Adam de Rupe, the original owner of the castle, ordered it be built after a witch prophesied that he would die from a snake bite within a year.
-However, the witch also promised Rupe that he would go on to live a long and healthy life if he managed to make it through the year without being bitten.
+However, the witch also promised Rupe that he would live a long and healthy life if he managed to make it through the year without being bitten.

 Rupe, determined to minimise his contact with venomous snakes, built Roch Castle and retired to its highest room, intending to stay there for the next 365 days.

 Towards the end of the year, the winter weather made it difficult for Rupe to remain inside the castle, and so he sent a servant out for some wood so he could build a fire to warm himself.
-Unfortunately for Rupe, the wood had not been properly inspected and he wound up being bitten by a snake which had been lurking within a log.
+Unfortunately for Rupe, the wood had not been properly inspected, and he wound up being bitten by a snake that had been lurking within a log.
 He died shortly after and it is believed his ghost still haunts the castle, with the greatest amount of activity being reported on the higher floors of the building.

 Among other reported ghosts is the spirit of a woman, presumed to be the daughter of a family who once inhabited the castle.
 She has been seen to float down the halls before disappearing without a trace.

-Nowadays, Roch Castle is owned by the Griffith-Rochs Foundation and is a popular getaway for couples hoping for a romantic weekend together.
+Roch Castle is owned by the Griffith-Rochs Foundation and is a popular getaway for couples hoping for a romantic weekend together.
 However, getting some alone time may be a little bit more difficult than it seems.

 As well as being a pain in the neck to spell, Llanthony Secunda Manor is purported to be one of the most haunted locations in all of the United Kingdom.

 Originally built in the 12th century, the manor in its original state appeared a great deal different than it does today.
-For the first few years of its existence, Llanthony Secunda Manor was used as a two-story grange by a monastery and was added on to as the years went by.
+For the first few years of its existence, Llanthony Secunda Manor was used as a two-story grange by a monastery and was added on as the years went by.

 The building has been the site of much paranormal activity throughout its history, but recent developments to the property seem to have caused unexplainable occurrences to increase tenfold.